-Since December 2012 he is an investigator with Kalaidos Research based in Zürich and involved in various research and consulting projects.
-His fields of expertise are managerial decision making, trust and risk communication.
+Since December 2012 he is an investigator with Kalaidos Research and professor of business psychology at Kalaidos University of Applied Sciences based in Zürich and involved in various research and consulting projects.
+His fields of expertise are applied decision making with a focus of trust and risk.
 For some recent publications see this link.

 Marie-Lena Frech writes her doctoral thesis at the Chair for Management and Organization (IMO) at Leuphana University of Lüneburg.
 Marie’s research revolves around individuals behavior and decision-making in negotiations.
 Specifically, she is interested in first offers, anchoring effects, anchor precision effects and pricing decisions.
 Marie hold several negotiation seminars and workshops at the Leuphana University Lüneburg and the University of Konstanz.

 Marie holds a B.Sc. degree in Psychlogy and a M.Sc. degree in Work, Organizational and Economic Psychology (University of Vienna, Austria).
 She was a visiting scholar at University of California, Berkeley and Stanford University.

 She is fluent in German and English.